davetrollope-fsml/sequence-toolkit/apis/README.md

 	Set the PYTHONPATH to include the site-packages dir

 	Ruby:
-	Copy the content of the ruby dir to the ruby site path, eg. /usr/local/lib/ruby/site_ruby/2.0.0/x86_64-linux
+	Locate the gem built (gem*/*.gem) for your version of ruby.
+Install the gem! gem install stk-*.gem

 	Java:
 	Do the same for the libraries in the java dir, then set the classpath to include the stk.jar